marcopennekamp/lore/specification/expressions.md

 One might expect the plus operator to support **string concatenation**.
 This is not the case in Lore.
 In most cases, *interpolation* will be the preferable option compared to operative concatenation.
 In all other cases, most likely when you're working algorithmically with strings, concatenation is provided as a function `lore.String.concat`.

-##### Equality and Order

-Two strings are equal if they have exactly the same bytes.
-Strings are ordered lexicographically by code point.
-This ordering will not produce good user-facing results, but constitutes a sensible default.

 ### Tuples